At Figma, collaboration is king! Reducing friction during the handoff process is critical.

 - Click on objects to view fill and stroke colors, formatted to the target platform

-- If designers name the colors in the team color palette, developers can will this in addition to the RGBA color codes
+- If designers name the colors in the team color palette, developers will see this in addition to the RGBA color codes

 - View the font family, style, and size